Tackling the climate emergency

 Where it works

 GreenCap Solutions’ DAC technology is used to grow vegetables in greenhouses.
 Proven, our technology increases crop yields by up to 40% by capturing CO2 from the air outside the greenhouse and releasing regular amounts inside.
 Simultaneously, we eliminate the use of fossil fuels for heating and CO2 for crop growth.
 In addition, our technology can capture emissions from stationary point sources of CO2, including fossil fuel power plants and cement factories that emit up to 4% CO2.
-By 2030, we aim to construct a direct air capture farm in Norway that can filter and capture 2 million tons of CO2 annually.
-This would represent 10% of the amount of greenhouse gas emissions Norway has committed to cut by 2030

 Removr